gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-06 19:35:00] - **Phase 2 (Core Logic) Completed**: Successfully implemented the core logic of the `TradingCycle`, including order status synchronization, stubbed AI interaction, and order placement orchestration.
 All unit tests for the new logic are passing, confirming the correctness of the implementation.
 The project is now ready for Phase 3.

+[2025-08-06 20:58:00] - **Phase 3 (Persistence & Integration) Completed**: Successfully refactored the `OrderManagementSystem` to be stateful using the Repository Pattern.
+This critical change allows for the persistence of order state between application runs, enabling proper end-to-end testing of the order lifecycle.
+A major debugging effort was also completed, resolving several latent bugs in the test suite and resulting in a 100% pass rate across all 289 tests.
+The system is now architecturally sound and ready for the next phase.
 [2025-08-06 23:17:19] - Began task 3.4: Create `OrderRepository` class.
 This is the first step in refactoring the OMS persistence layer.

 [2025-08-06 23:18:01] - Began task 3.4: Create `OrderRepository` class.
 This is the first step in refactoring the OMS persistence layer.